Piepa Cleary: Career

 In February 2016 Cleary was suspended for six months under Cricket Australia's Anti-Corruption Code for placing bets on cricket matches totalling $15.50.

-Cleary was named in Australia's extended squad for the 2017 ICC Womens World Cup.
+Cleary was named in Australia's extended squad for the 2017 ICC Women's World Cup.

 In August 2017 Cleary and another seven other promising young cricket players were named in the Inaugural Women's National Performance squad.
 The squad trained at the world-class NCC facility and alongside the Australian contracted squad at a pre-Ashes camp.

 In November 2018, she was named in the Perth Scorchers' squad for the 2018–19 Women's Big Bash League season.
 In 2021, she was drafted by Welsh Fire for the inaugural season of The Hundred.
 She played for them in 8 games and picked up 6 wickets.

 In April 2021, it was announced that Cleary had joined Lancashire and North West Thunder for the 2021 season.
 For some years, Cleary had been in a long-distance relationship with Amy Jones, her former Perth Scorchers teammate, who bats and keeps wicket for England.
 She and Jones are now both based in Loughborough, Leicestershire.
 Cleary had also wanted to take a break from playing for Western Australia.
 However, she returned to play for Western Australia in the 2021–22 Women's National Cricket League.
 She joined Leicestershire for the 2023 East of England Women's County Championship, becoming the side's first ever overseas player.
 In July 2023, she signed for Western Storm for three Rachael Heyhoe Flint Trophy matches.

+Cleary announced her retirement from professional cricket in January 2026.

+Personal life

+Cleary married English international cricketer Amy Jones on 4 April 2026.